Justin-Sniesak/go-docker-githubactions-pipeline/README.md

 ### 💡 Lessons Learned

-How to link GitHub Actions → Docker | Create, authenticate to and push Docker image to GCP Artifact Registry
+Create, authenticate to and push Docker image to GCP Artifact Registry

 CI/CD pipelines don’t have to be complex to be production-grade